tdg5/vms/README.md

 packer_cache of their respective template.
-However, unlike normal ISOs cached by Packer, the more cannonical ISO file names have been preserved with the hope that the cannonical name will be easier to search for than the typical SHA256 sum of the ISO url provided by Packer.
+However, unlike normal ISOs cached by Packer, the more cannonical ISO file names have been preserved with the hope that the cannonical name will be easier to search for than the typical SHA256 sum of the ISO URL provided by Packer.
 Typically, I keep a centralized cache of ISOs and create symlinks from the various packer_cache dirs to the respective ISOs in the centralized cache.